apache/pulsar-site/contribute/setup-debugging.md

 description: Getting started to debugging Pulsar in IDE.
 ---

-Debugging the Pulsar source code can be essential for identifying and resolving issues during development.
-This documentation provides step-by-step instructions on debugging Pulsar in standalone mode and debugging the source version of Apache Pulsar.
+Debugging the Pulsar with its source code can be essential for identifying and resolving issues during development.
+This page provides step-by-step instructions on debugging Pulsar in standalone mode and debugging the source version of Apache Pulsar.

 ## Debugging Pulsar in Standalone Mode